tom-p-huck/mypage/README.md

 <hr/>

 ### Embedded Systems
 My first practical experience with embedded systems was when I worked as an intern and later part-time employee at an automotive supplier during my master studies.
 At the time, I was involved in several projects related to embedded systems in electric vehicles.
-This included for real-time temperature estimation, condition monitoring, and adaptive control of electric drive systems.
+This included real-time temperature estimation, condition monitoring, and adaptive control of electric drive systems.
 For more info, see our related patents:
 - [Real-time temperature estimation](https://patents.google.com/patent/US11971314B2/enC)
 - [Condition monitoring](https://patents.google.com/patent/US11575340B2/en)
 - [Adaptive Control](https://register.dpma.de/DPMAregister/pat/register?AKZ=1020181038313)